 at line 7 turns the Reagent component into a React

-one.3 With all these preparation, run npm run dev-stories
+one.3 With all these preparation, run npm run dev-stories in one console,

-in another.
+and npm run storybook in another.
 You should see Storybook.JS

 render our first story:

-For the fun of it, let’ append another story to header-stories
+For the fun of it, let’ append another story to header-stories:

 |